National Endowment for the Humanities: History and purpose

 As part of its mandate to support humanities programs in every US state and territory, the agency supports a network of private, nonprofit affiliates, the 56 humanities councils in the states and territories of the United States.

 As of April 1, 2025, the agency was reportedly asked by the Department of Government Efficiency to reduce their staffing by up to 80%.
-At least 1,200 Biden-era grants were cancelled the following week, including funding to state and jurisdictional humanities councils and a large percentage of staff put on administrative leave.
+At least 1,200 Biden-era grants were canceled the following week, including funding to state and jurisdictional humanities councils and a large percentage of staff put on administrative leave.

 Jim Leach's tenure as NEH chair (2009–2013)

 The ninth NEH chair was Jim Leach.
 President Obama nominated the former Iowa congressman, a Republican, to chair the NEH on June 3, 2009; the Senate confirmed his appointment in August 2009.
 Leach began his term as the NEH chair on August 12, 2009, and stepped down in May 2013.
 Between November 2009 and May 2011, Leach conducted the American "Civility Tour" to call attention to the need to restore reason and civility back into politics, a goal that in his words was "central to the humanities."
 Leach visited each of the 50 states, speaking at venues ranging from university and museum lecture halls to hospitals for veterans, to support the return of non-emotive, civil exchange and rational consideration of other viewpoints.
 According to Leach, "Little is more important...than establishing an ethos of thoughtfulness and decency of expression in the public square.
 Words reflect emotion as well as meaning.
 They clarify—or cloud—thought and energize action, sometimes bringing out the better angels in our nature, sometimes lesser instincts."